| Considering Getting a Dog Dogs are arguably one of the best companions that a human can find, so it goes without saying

 with a dog when they have a right understanding of the work and commitment it will take to keep the dog alive

+and well.
 Another mistake is to underestimate the cost of a new dog.
 Whether you choose an expensive purebred or a mixed breed, buying a dog is far

 from being the only cost involved.
 Your dog will need food and